 The National Federation of Independent Businesses, an organization that represents roughly 300,000 small businesses, initially said that it could not support the bill, but has since said the bill will help the economy by providing significant tax relief to small businesses throughout the nation.
 But the National Association for the Self-Employed (NASE) said that 83 percent of small business owners don't fully understand the impact these changes will have on their business.
 And some 90 percent think the government didn't adequately prepare them for the system.

 Here's the bottom line: Republicans are saying a slashed corporate tax rate could make the United States a tax haven country for corporations, and the 20 percent deduction for pass-through businesses may help economic growth throughout the nation.

 Pass-through businesses get a deduction

 This deduction is a broad and sweeping benefit to American small businesses.
 Tax deductions lower your business's taxable income.
-Under this new plan, a business's taxable income would be reduced by 20 percent.
-So, if your annual business income is $100,000 per year, the IRS would only tax you on $80,000 of it.
-The hope is that this deduction will provide small businesses with some financial breathing room – this will allow business owners to reinvest that saved money back into their businesses by buying new equipment, hiring new workers or expanding operations.
+Under this act, a business's taxable income was reduced by 20 percent.
+So, if your annual business income is $100,000 per year, the IRS only taxes you on $80,000 of it.
+The hope is that this deduction provide small businesses with some financial breathing room – this allows business owners to reinvest that saved money back into their businesses by buying new equipment, hiring new workers or expanding operations.

 Service-type businesses, like accounting and law firms, are left out of the deduction to close potential loopholes.
 Wayne Winegarden, senior fellow in business and economics at the Pacific Research Institute and managing editor of EconoSTATS, said that the exclusion of service-based businesses making more than $315,000 per year is the result of a lawmakers' efforts to provide a deduction on the right portion of a business owner's earnings.